Perth’s Best Markets To Shop And Eat At This Winter

 1 City Farm Pl, East Perth WA 6004

 Escape the concrete jungle and step into Perth City Farm’s leafy Saturday sanctuary.
-This laid-back market brings the best in organic and spray-free fruit and veg to the city, along with loads of other tasty goods to fill your tummies and pantry.
-We’re talking fresh-baked bread, wild-caught seafood, local honey and even homemade bathroom goods.
+This laid-back market brings some of the best organic and spray-free fruit and veg to the city, alongside fresh-baked bread, wild-caught seafood, local honey and handmade pantry and home goods.
+It’s the kind of place where tote bags fill up quickly and one quick lap somehow turns into a full morning spent grazing and browsing.

 When: Every Saturday, from 8am to 12pm